MrStonkus/neuron_poker/readme.rst

-Neuron Poker: OpenAi gym environment for texas holdem poker
+Neuron Poker: OpenAi gym environment for texas holdem poker.
 ===========================================================

 This is an environment for training neural networks to play texas